 1. Coronary Heart Disease

-Moderate drinking dramatically reduces the risk of coronary heart disease.
-That includes congestive heart failure, heart attack (myocardial infarction), angina, and many others.
-Alcohol abstainers who begin drinking in moderation also enjoy a reduced risk of heart disease.
 Heart disease is the major cause of death in Western societies.
 This is a major reason drinking alcohol is good for health.
+And for long life.

 2. Survivilability of Heart Attacks

-Learn more at Heart Attack Survival Increased by Drinking Alcohol.
+Heart Attack Survival Increased by Drinking Alcohol.

 3. Stroke

 Spence, J. How to Prevent Your Stroke.
-Nashville: Vanderbilt U Press, 2006.
-GET URL

 4. Type 2 Diabetes

-Learn more about drinking alcohol and type 2 diabetes.
+Drinking alcohol and type 2 diabetes.

 5. Alzheimer’s and Other Causes of Dementia